Rich cultural heritage and a history of artistic innovation and excellence

 Kanazawa can be accessed from several major cities in Japan, including Tokyo, Kyoto, Osaka, and Nagoya.

-From Tokyo, Kanazawa is approximately 2 hours 35 minutes on the Hokuriku Shinkansen from JR Tokyo Station on the Kagayaki and Hakutaka trains, which stop at Nagano and Toyama stations.
-There are also flights from Haneda to Komatsu airport (an hour's drive from Kanazawa).
+From Tokyo, Kanazawa is approximately 2 hours 35 minutes on the Hokuriku Shinkansen from Tokyo Station on the Kagayaki and Hakutaka trains, which stop at Nagano and Toyama stations.
+There are also flights from Haneda to Komatsu Airport, a one-hour drive from Kanazawa.

 From Nagoya, the JR Limited Express Shirasagi directly connects to Kanazawa in about three hours.